AI · Energy · Economics · Infrastructure 2026

 About the Researcher

-Norbert Butare is an independent data analyst and AI researcher based in Rwanda, working at the intersection of Africa's technology adoption, energy transition, and digital economy.
-His work is defined by a commitment to primary-source rigour and a scepticism of imported frameworks — the kind of analysis that asks what actually holds in the specific conditions of African markets, not what theory predicts.
+Norbert Butare is an independent AI researcher based in Rwanda, curating and synthesizing evidence on how artificial intelligence is being adopted, adapted, and built across African industries.
+His work is defined by source-based rigour and a scepticism of imported frameworks — the kind of analysis that asks what actually holds in the specific conditions of African markets, not what theory or Silicon Valley case studies predict.

-His research is conducted through Spek Creative Firm, a technology research studio he runs in Rwanda, and through consulting work with Africa Energy Services Group, a pan-African energy advisory firm.
-Both affiliations give him access to ground-level industry data and ensure his findings remain decision-relevant rather than purely academic.
+His briefs are developed through Spek Creative Firm, a technology research studio he runs in Rwanda, and through consulting work with Africa Energy Services Group, a pan-African energy advisory firm.
+Both affiliations keep the analysis close to practical industry questions and ensure the briefs remain decision-relevant rather than purely academic.